RISE AGAINST DOMESTIC VIOLENCE SA

 CONFIDENTIALITY AND DATA MANAGEMENT

+All survivor data is private and protected under POPIA.
 No case information may be copied, shared, or stored privately outside of authorised platforms.
 This obligation continues indefinitely, even after volunteer involvement ends.

+Breaches will lead to immediate removal and possible legal escalation.
 Volunteers must maintain secure records, handle all communications with discretion, and ensure that survivor information is never discussed outside appropriate RISE channels.

 INTERNAL INFORMATION SHARING AND AUTHORISATION